Core i9-9960X

 | Virtualization | VT-x, VT-d | AMD-V |

-| Target Use | HEDT | — |
+| Target Use | HEDT | β |

 Value Analysis

-The Core i9-9960X launched at $1684 MSRP, while the Ryzen Threadripper 2950X debuted at $899.
-On MSRP ($1684 vs $899), the Ryzen Threadripper 2950X is $785 cheaper.
-In terms of value on MSRP (PassMark points per dollar), the Core i9-9960X delivers 17.8 pts/$ vs 32.8 pts/$ for the Ryzen Threadripper 2950X — making the Ryzen Threadripper 2950X the 59.4% better value option.
+At launch, the Core i9-9960X was priced at $1684, while the Ryzen Threadripper 2950X came in at $899.
+On launch pricing ($1684 vs $899), Ryzen Threadripper 2950X was $785 cheaper.
+In terms of value on MSRP (PassMark points per dollar), the Core i9-9960X delivers 17.8 pts/$ vs 32.8 pts/$ for the Ryzen Threadripper 2950X β making the Ryzen Threadripper 2950X the 59.4% better value option.

 | Feature | Core i9-9960X | Ryzen Threadripper 2950X |